hpi-schul-cloud/resources-api-v1/README.md

 - **class** (optional)
   An array specifying the recommended school class.
   Examples: `[7]`, `[8, 9]`
+  **TODO**: verify that this is important.
 - **thumbnail** (optional)
   A url to the preview image.
   This could be the first page of a PDF, a small version of an SVG or PNG image.
 - **size** (optional)
-  The size inbytes to download the source.
+  The size in bytes to download the source.
   This is recommended for pictures, PDFs, ...
   Interactive content may vary in size, so this is not a must.
   Reference: [IEEE LOM, 4.2][ieee-lom]